-Note: Spicy Badi known as Kohrauri in Purvanchal is key ingredient of this recipe
+Note: Spicy Badi known as Kohrauri in Purvanchal is a key ingredient of this recipe

 Ingredients for 2-3 serves: